cloudmesh-community/book/chapters/class/516/syllabus-2020.md

     the semester is over.
 This allows us to give you feedback for improvements.

-In addition to these major milestones, you will have a weekly project discussion and update to report on every week starting from the midterm.
+In addition to these major milestones, you will have a project discussion and update to report on every week starting from the midterm date.

 Please note that the syllabus is subject to change.
+We may also change the order.
 Students in this class often come from a wide variety of backgrounds and experiences.
 As such, the instructor reserves the right to change the content of the course to accommodate the needs and expectations of the students.

 ## Grade Breakdown